top of page

 Stigma is the labeling and stereotyping of a characteristic or trait that is deemed immoral, shameful, or otherwise undesirable.
 This is a powerful social process which leads to bias, exclusion, devaluation, and discrimination.
 Stigma is a primary cause of population health inequalities.
 (Foundation for Healthcare Equality).

-What about a person who is living with HIV who needs to access mental healthcare?
 When you read "HIV", what comes to mind?
 Do you envision any physical traits of the individual or social characteristics?
 What about sexuality?
 Hygiene?
 The types of relationships the individual engages in?
 Or, what about how intelligent or honest the person is?
 What assumptions do you make?
 Where do those assumptions come from?

 Here's another important question...Do you really know what HIV is?